-The winners will be asked to receive their award on Thursday, September 24th at a virtual Zoom event co-sponsored by the Lenoir-Rhyne University Visiting Writers Series and the 2020 Footcandle Film Festival.
+The winners will be asked to receive their award on Thursday, September 23rd at an event co-sponsored by the Lenoir-Rhyne University Visiting Writers Series and the 2021 Footcandle Film Festival.
 The event will consist of the authors discussing their work and their writing process, a table reading of a portion of their winning scripts, and a Question-and-Answer session.

 Criteria for Submission: